sansyrox/kasper_music_player/README.md

 * Install react-coverflow using `npm install react-coverflow`

 * To start the react app, Use `npm start`.

+* Now the app would have started on your default browser!!

 ## Tech Stack (Expected)
 [(Back to contents👆🏻)](#contents)